GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
+> ### Thoroughly testing a program is impossible (requires unbounded number of test cases); so try to choose test cases that will expose all errors.
+That’s very difficult, especially since we do not know what all the errors are, and if we did, we would not need the test cases!
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts